ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 The supports are then explained:

 "Listen, venerable [newly ordained monk's name].
-The Blessed One, the tathāgata, arhat, perfectly awakened, omniscient, all-seeing Buddha has declared four supports to be supports for monks who have gone forth and been ordained.
-If one abides by them, the monk who has gone forth and been ordained in the well-proclaimed Dharma and Vinaya will be a genuine monk.
+The Blessed One, the [tathāgata](../../../../GLOSSARY.md#tathāgata), [arhat](../../../../GLOSSARY.md#arhat), perfectly awakened, omniscient, all-seeing [Buddha](../../../../GLOSSARY.md#buddha) has declared [four supports](../../../../GLOSSARY.md#four-supports) to be supports for monks who have gone forth and been ordained.
+If one abides by them, the monk who has gone forth and been ordained in the well-proclaimed [Dharma](../../../../GLOSSARY.md#dharma) and [Vinaya](../../../../GLOSSARY.md#vinaya) will be a genuine monk.
 What are the four?

-"As for clothes, it is preferable that you find a pile of discarded rags suitable.
-If one abides by that, one will be a genuine monk who has gone forth and been ordained in the well-proclaimed Dharma and Vinaya.
-Will you, [newly ordained monk's name], delight in living on clothes from a pile of discarded rags for so long as you live?"
+"As for clothes, it is preferable that you find a pile of [discarded rags](../../../../GLOSSARY.md#discarded-rags) suitable.
+If one abides by that, one will be a genuine monk who has gone forth and been ordained in the well-proclaimed [Dharma](../../../../GLOSSARY.md#dharma) and [Vinaya](../../../../GLOSSARY.md#vinaya).
+Will you, [newly ordained monk's name], delight in living on clothes from a pile of [discarded rags](../../../../GLOSSARY.md#discarded-rags) for so long as you live?"

-The newly ordained monk responds:

-"I will so delight."

-He is then told:

-"Or further, if you were to receive silk or a large piece of cotton, wool, muslin, raw silk, a large piece of wool, red wool, lambswool, a red shawl, fine Kāśī cotton, cloth of a fitting color, ill-colored cloth, woolen cloth, hempen cloth, linen, cotton cloth, dugla cloth, koṣāmpa cloth, Apāntarataineya cloth, or were to receive any other appropriate cloth from the saṃgha or a person, you may also accept that, provided you take the proper amount.
-Will you commit yourself to subsisting on such supports?"

-The newly ordained monk responds:

-"I will so commit myself."

-He is then told:

-"Listen, venerable [newly ordained monk's name].
-As for food, it is preferable that you find begging for alms suitable.
-If one abides by that, one will be a genuine monk who has gone forth and been ordained in the well-proclaimed Dharma and Vinaya.
-Will you, [newly ordained monk's name], delight in living on alms for so long as you live?"

 The newly ordained monk responds: